La qualité des Oméga 3 : Indice TOTOX et autres critères

 The Totox index is a good indicator of the actual quality of the oil used, even if it is not the only criterion to take into account (see below).

-The Totox index: an important indicator of quality of Oils rich in Omega 3
+The Totox index: an important indicator of the quality of oils rich in Omega 3

-• Less than 10: very little oxidized oil and very good quality
+• Less than 10: very little oxidized oil and of very good quality

-• Less than 26: acceptable threshold *, (maximum limit accepted by the World Organization for Omega 3 EPA and DHA. (the 'GOED')
+• Less than 26: acceptable threshold*, (maximum limit admitted by the World Health Organization for Omega 3 EPA and DHA. (the 'GOED')

-• Above 26: very oxidized oil (for example the Totox of heated rapeseed oil will frequently exceed 50)
+• Above 26: highly oxidized oil (for example the Totox of heated rapeseed oil will frequently exceed 50)

-*large-scale measurements carried out in the USA and New Zealand showed that a significant proportion (30 to 50%) of Omega 3 Supplements marketed nevertheless had a TOTOX index greater than 26!
+*large-scale measurements carried out in the USA and New Zealand have shown that a significant proportion (30 to 50%) of Omega 3 Supplements marketed nevertheless had a TOTOX index higher than 26!

 The oil production process has an impact on oxidation and TOTOX